-The management of back translation is not part of these guidelines.
-None of the IHTSDO Members has chosen back translation as method for quality control.
-The process described later on in this document provides a quality review by translators as well as by clinicians.
-A third level of quality control is described in 5.1, validation of the translation in clinical and social care settings.
+The management of the process of back translation is not part of these guidelines since none of the IHTSDO Members chose back translation as a method for quality control.
+The process described within this document provides for a two-step quality review mechanism that is to be used by translators as well as clinicians.
+A third level of quality control and assurance ("Validation of the translation in clinical and social care settings") is described in sn 5.1.